-Depending on how advanced a case of diabetes may be affects how it is treated.
-Some diabetics may control their glucose levels with medication where others may control it with insulin injections.
+How advanced your diabetes may be affects how it is treated.
+Some diabetics may control their glucose levels with medicine.
+Others may control it with insulin injections.
 Regardless of how glucose is controlled, effectively treating diabetes starts with a dramatic lifestyle change, including the following:

-The American Diabetes Association recommends diabetics break their diet into the following:
+The American Diabetes Association recommends that diabetics break their diet into the following:

 Other considerations in developing a diabetic diet include the following:

-Consistency is key in a diabetic diet.
+1. Consistency - Eating regularly is key in a diabetic diet.
 Skipping or delaying meals can have drastic effects on blood glucose levels.
 Overindulging can have similar effects.
-Chosen carefully, a diabetic can enjoy the same meals as the rest of his or her family.

 A reasonable exercise goal is 30 minutes a day of aerobic exercise.
-Exercise will have wide ranging effects across the body, including an increased ability to control blood glucose levels.
+Exercise will have wide ranging effects across your body, including an increased ability to control blood glucose levels.

-Ideally, maximal benefit occur with intensive, prolonged activity, but more recent studies indicate that smaller increments of less intense activity can lead to health benefits as well.
+Ideally, maximum benefit occurs with intensive, prolonged activity.
+But more recent studies suggest that smaller amounts of less intense activity can lead to health benefits as well.

-Just because insulin production can be increased with drugs, this treatment will only work for a limited amount of time.
-Eventually, the pancreas will wear out and the body will require insulin injections to function.
+Just increasing insulin production with drugs does not solve the problem since, this treatment will only work for a limited amount of time.
+Eventually, your pancreas will wear out.
+When it does, your body will require insulin injections to function.

-Insulin Secretagogues are a class of drugs, also known as sulfonylureas, work by making the pancreas release more insulin.
+1. Insulin Secretagogues.
+These medicines, also known as sulfonylureas, work by making the pancreas release more insulin.
 They are taken before meals and must be taken in proportion to the amount of food to be eaten.
 There is a danger of a hypoglycemic, or low blood sugar reaction, if too much medicine is taken.